Warning C26817

 }

 The const keyword makes the loop variable immutable.
-Use of a non-const reference may cause potentially unwanted side effects in the original container elements.
+Use of a non-const reference makes it possible to inadvertently use the reference to modify the container's elements.
 If you need to modify only the local loop variable, the potentially expensive copying is unavoidable.